August 20, 2015 | John Paul Catanzaro

 This isn’t an isolated case.
 I’ve had many people report similar experiences.
 That’s why I was able to pinpoint the cause so quickly.
 Females tend to feel bloated and males experience flatulence after having a salad for lunch with vinegar.
 That doesn’t happen when lemon is used instead.

 Although lemons are acidic outside of the body, inside the body they have an alkalizing effect.
-Other than apple cider vinegar with the mother, most vinegars are highly acidic outside and inside the body (i.e., they can trigger the creation of even more acid once you digest them) and may contain chemical additives, preservatives, dyes, sugars, thickeners, artificial fragrances, and even lead!
+Other than apple cider vinegar with the mother, most kinds of vinegar are highly acidic outside and inside the body (i.e., they can trigger the creation of even more acid once you digest them) and may contain chemical additives, preservatives, dyes, sugars, thickeners, artificial fragrances, and even lead!

 I’m a big fan of lemons.
 They’re highly nutritious and can offer some serious health benefits.
 Lemons can help detoxify the body, aid digestion, enhance blood circulation and regulate blood pressure, reduce stress and anxiety, and improve the immune system.

 Seeds are potent detoxifying agents.
 Throwing them away is throwing away nutrition and a natural source of medication.
-Listen to what the Health Ranger, Mike Adams, has to say on the topic:
+Listen to what the Health Ranger, Mike Adams, says on the topic.

 Take-Home Message: Instead of vinegar in your daily salad, add lemon and make sure to include the seeds as well.